Skip to content

 • Q: Who can I contact to start a new account?

-A: Contact information and building assignments for each consultant are posted on the HCPS website.
+A: Contact information for each retirement representative can be found on Lincoln's website.

 • Q: What are the fees associated with the Lincoln program?